 From Thurgood Marshall, to Constance Baker Motley, and Justice Ketanji Brown Jackson, Black judges have made history and broken barriers to build a diverse judiciary and defend civil rights.
 Today, our federal courts are more diverse than ever before, but there is still work to be done.
 As we look toward a new generation of judges, we honor the brilliant jurists who paved the way.

 Known colloquially and affectionately as “Mr. Civil Rights,” Thurgood Marshall was the leading architect of the strategy that ended state-sponsored segregation.
-Marshall founded LDF in 1940 and served as its first Director-Counsel.
+Marshall founded LDF in 1940, serving as its first Director-Counsel.
+He became the first Black Supreme Court Justice when he was confirmed by the Senate on August 30, 1967.

 Marshall was the key strategist in the effort to end racial segregation, in particular meticulously challenging Plessy v.
 Ferguson, the Court-sanctioned legal doctrine that called for “separate but equal” structures.
 Marshall won a series of court decisions that gradually struck down that doctrine, ultimately leading to Brown v.
 Board of Education, which he argued before the Supreme Court in 1952 and 1953, finally overturning “separate but equal” and acknowledging that segregation greatly diminished students’ self-esteem.
 Asked by Justice Felix Frankfurter during the argument what he meant by “equal,” Mr. Marshall replied, “Equal means getting the same thing, at the same time, and in the same place.”